DaveSkender/Stock.Indicators/docs/_indicators/Beta.md

 ### Historical quotes requirements

-You must have at least `N` periods of quotes.
+You must have at least `N` periods of quotes to cover the warmup periods.
 You must have at least the same matching date elements of `quotesMarket`.
 Exception will be thrown if not matched.
 Historical price quotes should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.

 #### BetaType options